How to Make Honey Syrup

 • Use local honey when possible.
 Local honey supports your local beekeeper and is made with a blend of local pollen, which can help with pollen allergy symptoms.
 You can find local honey at your local farmers’ market.

-liquid sweetener in a glass jar with lavender
+Liquid sweetener in a glass jar made with honey and water and garnished with lavender.

-Make different flavors by using extracts, herbs, and spices in this recipe.
+Make different flavors by infusing the syrup with extracts, herbs, and spices in this recipe.
 Here are some suggestions:

 Citrus – Add lemon juice or citrus extract to make a lemon flavor.

-Vanilla – Either vanilla extract or a vanilla bean pod will work.
+Vanilla – Either vanilla extract or scrape out the seeds in a vanilla bean pod.

 Whole Spices – Cinnamon sticks, nutmeg, or fresh ginger are all ingredients that can be added to the honey and water mixture while it’s simmering.